 Returning to New York in 2003, I and my husband joined some friends in building a franchise business from the ground up, in Manhattan's iconic Chrysler Building.
 We offered a variety of small-business services.

 I managed our marketing and promotion, document services, digital design, output, and fulfillment.
 We had some big clients, such as Sony, and interesting projects for the Wales Trade Association, Grand Central Partnership, and Fashion Week.
 I trained 12 employees and became adept at delegating.
 Over three years, we grew the business from zero to $500,000 in annual revenues!
-But the the slumping economy made the momentum impossible to sustain.
+But the the slumping economy made that momentum impossible to sustain.
 I was also teaching full-time to pay the mortgage and managing a non-profit long-distance.
 The 18-hour days and continuing financial insecurity took a very heavy toll on both of us, and eventually I was hospitalized with MS. Our absentee partners were unsympathetic and unwilling to help out, so we walked away in 2007.
 I have many regrets but at least gained extensive experience in managing resources and people.

 In the spring of 2008, I was accepted into the Master of Arts in Illustration program at FIT, one of 14 finalists among 200 applicants.
 This opportunity was the realization of a lifelong interest in visual storytelling, and a fantastic experience in honing my craft and experimenting with new ways to tell a story.
 I earned my degree in 2010.